tsgates/arch-wiki-markdown/wiki/Touchpad_Synaptics.md

 Using .xinitrc

-To have the touchpad disabled automatically when you begin typing, add the following line to your ~/.xinitrc before you run your window manager (if not using a login manager):
+To have the touchpad disabled automatically when you begin typing, add the following line to your ~/.xinitrc (before any line starting with exec, otherwise the command will not be executed):

-    $ syndaemon -t -k -i 2 -d &
+    $ syndaemon -t -k -i 2 &

  -i 2
     sets the idle time to 2 seconds.
 The idle time specifies how many seconds to wait after the last key-press before enabling the touchpad again.
  -t
     tells the daemon not to disable mouse movement when typing and only disable tapping and scrolling.
  -k
     tells the daemon to ignore modifier keys when monitoring keyboard activity (e.g.: allows Ctrl+Left Click).
- -d
-    starts as a daemon, in the background.

 More details are available in the man page: